Families and Partnerships

 Tuition Assistance Program Committee

-CBI and Joyful Noise are both non-profit organizations, so providing financial assistance is a basic requirement and a high priority.
-CBI has provided thousands of dollars to the tuition assistance program through Combined Federal Campaign (CFC) and United Way donations.
-The tuition assistance program has enabled admission to many children whose parents otherwise could not afford to enroll their child at Joyful Noise, and helps current families continue to afford tuition, as needed.
-This committee reviews and approves partial tuition assistance for families whose income qualifies.
+Castles and Bears, Inc (CBI) is a non-profit corporation.
+Originally, CASTLES represented the Corp of Engineers and BEARS stood for the Forest Service from the once stand-alone Joyful Noise-Downtown federal center.
+Now, the active members are parent volunteers from each of the four centers.
+Providing financial assistance to those in need is a basic requirement and a high priority.
+CBI has provided thousands of dollars to the tuition assistance program through the Combined Federal Campaign (CFC), United Way and City of Portland Charitable Campaign donations.
+The tuition assistance program has enabled admission to many children whose parents otherwise could not afford to enroll their child at Joyful Noise and helps current families continue to afford tuition, as needed.
+This committee reviews and approves tuition assistance for families whose income qualifies.

 Teacher Appreciation Committee

 Parents recognize and show appreciation for staff throughout the year.
 Ideas include recognition for exceptional services, staff birthdays, anniversaries and significant events in their lives.
-In addition, we recruit people to bake or deliver treats monthly to the staff, find people to donate items like event tickets from their line of business, and help with donations toward year-end holiday bonuses.
+In addition, the committee recruits people to bake or deliver treats monthly to the staff, find people to donate items such as event tickets from their line of business and help with donations toward year-end holiday bonuses.